shx2/apegears/README.rst

 ------------------------------------------

 Argument type specs are predefined for some standard python types.
-E.g., range, date, datetime, path, IP address, regular expression.
+E.g., range, date, datetime, path, literals, IP address, regular expression.

 Can be used like this::